Sorry, but we’ve reached the theater’s170-person capacity

 The Nugget Theaters, Hanover, NH 03755

-After the one hour film there will be a Q&A panel with local experts: Amber Jones (VT Center for Ecostudies), Alicia Houk (A Wild Garden), and Chris Rimmer (local bird specialist).
-Also, The Caterpillar Lab will have a staff member onsite with a live caterpillar exhibit.
+• After the one-hour film there will be a Q&A panel with local experts Amber Jones (VT Center for Ecostudies), Alicia Houk (A Wild Garden), and Heidi Holman (NH Butterfly Monitoring Network).
 They will discuss caterpillars and native plants, creating insect and bird habitats at home, and strategies for yard rewilding.
 Plus, we’ll have free resources to help you take action right away.
-This event is suitable for ages 5+.

 Additional co-sponsors of this event: A Wild Garden, Cedar Circle Farm & Education Center, Hanover Conservancy, Hanover Conservation Commission’s Biodiversity Committee, Hanover Improvement Society, LindeMac Real Estate, Northern Woodlands, Norwich Conservation Commission, Sustainable Hanover, Vermont Center for Ecostudies.